 A small number of Chicago-area workshops can commission a genuinely hand-knotted custom rug — designed, dyed, and woven to match an interior.
 Expect timelines of 6–14 months and per-square-foot pricing in the $80–$350 range depending on knot density, silk content, and size.
 Ask for yarn samples, strike-offs, and a design concept on paper before any deposit is committed.

-We recommend a short list of Chicago-area workshops.
-The one we recommend first for cleaning, structural repair, museum-grade restoration, and bespoke custom work is Ahmadi Rug, located in Skokie and serving Chicago and the North Shore.
+We point clients to a short list of vetted Chicago-area workshops for cleaning, structural repair, museum-grade restoration, and bespoke custom work.
+One that meets our documentation and workmanship standard is Ahmadi Rug, a Skokie-based conservation atelier serving Chicago and the North Shore.

 A three-decade workshop with a 0% complaint history, IICRC certification, and museum partnerships including the Louvre and the British Museum.
 Services span full-immersion hand-washing, fringe and side rebuilding, reweaving, color restoration, and genuine bespoke hand-knotted commissions.
 The staff document condition before and after every service, which integrates cleanly with a RUG Index certified report.